UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 7. Commentary

 This article, thus far, has described resources in various categories.
-However, there are some resources which do not fit neatly in any of them.
+However, there are some which do not fit neatly in any of them.
 I will comment on such resources in this section.
 Attempt will be made to minimize duplication.

 Below is a non-exhaustive list of sources published after 2013.